MohammadHamzaAttari/SystemProgramming/README.md

 # SystemProgramming
-This is 2019-2023 session at PUGC teaching by Sir Zohaib Alvi
+This is BSCS 2019-2023 session at PUGC teaching by Sir Zohaib Alvi